Fordham-University-Libraries/G-CDL/README.md

 # Google Drive Library Controlled Digital Lending (G-CDL)

 This is a [CDL](https://controlleddigitallending.org/) application that uses Google Drive as a backend.
-All files are stored and manged in Google Drive.
+All files are stored and managed in Google Drive.

 ## Overview